1 day off work

 Wild camp in a secret location deep in pristine boreal forest, master your hunter-gatherer skills and feast on supper prepared over the campfire

-Witness the important role the Scandinavian Wolf Project plays on lupine behaviour, conservation efforts and land management with one of Sweden’s top wolf experts
+Witness the important role the Scandinavian Wolf Project plays on lupine behaviour, conservation efforts and land management with local experts

 Reconnect with nature - wild swim in secluded lakes and enjoy a long-standing tradition in Scandinavia, a wood-fired tent sauna

 Head out into the wilderness